joostdecock/site/README.md

 For more info, please refer to our documentation, specifically the site documentation at [freesewing.org/docs/site](https://freesewing.org/docs/site).

 ## System Requirements
-To run your own Runy instance, you'll need:
+To run your own Ruby instance, you'll need:

  - GNU/Linux, Unix, or macOS
  - Ruby version 2.1 or above